 Our policies and procedures are regularly monitored and reviewed and apply to all our employees and to anyone engaged to work for us on a temporary basis.

 The key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:

 - Speak Up policy: Wellcome works hard to create an open and transparent culture.
 We are listening to our staff, and our Speak Up policy encourages anyone working at Wellcome to report any concerns about suspected, or actual, wrongdoing.
-Anyone with concerns can report them through our Speak Up reporting line and web portal and has the option to remain anonymous.
-We have also partnered with the whistleblowing charity Protect to offer an independent, confidential advice line to Wellcome colleagues.
+Anyone reporting concerns can report through our Speak Up reporting line and web portal and has the option to remain anonymous.
+We have also partnered with the whistleblowing charity, Protect, to offer an independent, confidential advice line to Wellcome colleagues.